turnrye/cs6460-turnrye/README.md

 In the summer term of 2018, I studied CS6460 at Georgia Institute of Technology; during this course, I researched how developers learn rapidly changing frameworks.
 This is closely related to just-in-time learning and informal learning.
 Below are the various work products of this research, working in what I believe is order of most interesting to least interesting.

+*An interactive version of this document is available at [turnrye.com/learning-rapidly-changing-frameworks](http://turnrye.com/learning-rapidly-changing-frameworks/)*

 ## Paper

 The [final paper](final-paper/paper.pdf) represents the culmination of this effort.
 It contains the writing associated with this pilot research and is one of the final deliverables for the CS6460 course.
 The [final paper directory](final-paper) contains the source for this writing.